Singularity Categories of B\"ackstr\"om Orders: Preliminaries

 \begin{theorem}\cite[Theorem 3.8]{Bel00,KV87} The functor $\tilde{q}: (\mathcal{S}(\Lambda),\tilde{\Omega}^{-1}) \to (\Dsg(\Lambda),[1])$ is a triangle equivalence.
 As a consequence, we have

 for any $M,N\in \mod\Lambda$. \end{theorem}

 The following proposition will be useful in the proof of our main theorem.
 It is included in \cite[Section 2]{Che11}.
-For the convenience of the reader, we provide a brief proof here.
+For the convenience of readers, we provide a brief proof here.
 Recall that an additive category is called \textit{idempotent complete} if each idempotent $e: X\to X$ splits, i.e. it admits a factorization $X\xrightarrow{u} Y \xrightarrow{v} X$ with $uv=\id_Y$.
 For example, a Krull-Schmidt category is idempotent complete.
-Recall that for a $\Lambda$-module $E$, $\sadd E$ is the full subcategory of $\smod \Lambda$ generated by $E$; see Conventions and Notations \ref{conventions}.